Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-release-notes-known-issues.md

 * v2.0 app authentication model

-For details about the new preview features, see [Preview developer features on the Office 365 platform](.\platform-development-preview-features-overview.md).

 ## Microsoft Graph API known issues

 The following are known issues with the Microsoft Graph API.